kpunith8/Links-and-Tutorials/JavaScript/ES-6-And-Beyond.md

 console.log(blog.toString());
 ```

-#### Object Extensions
+### Object Extensions

 - `Object.setPrototypeOf(a, b);` - adds all the props of b to a

 - `Object.assign(target, a, b);` - here `target` is an `empty object`, parameters of a and b are populated to target object
-If both a and b have the same property then b`s property overloads the a`s property. for eg,
+If both a and b have the same property then `b's property overrides the a's` property. for eg,
   ```javascript
   a = { a: 1}; b = { a: 5, b: 6 }; c = { c: 10 };
   let target = {};